 In type 1 diabetes, the pancreas stops making insulin, leaving cells to starve even as blood sugar levels soar.
 In type 2 diabetes, cells instead become insensitive to insulin, requiring increasing amounts of the hormone in order to allow sugar into cells.

 High blood sugar levels can be extremely destructive to our blood vessels and nerves.
-As a result, untreated diabetes can lead not just to starvation of our cells and tissues, but to neuropathy, vascular disease, stroke and even heart disease.
+As a result, untreated diabetes can lead not just to the starvation of our cells and tissues, but to neuropathy, vascular disease, stroke and even heart disease.
 Uncontrolled blood sugar also can lead to amputation and death.

 Although there are many medications that can help to control diabetes and prevent its most deadly complications, diet is also an essential part of the solution.
 In fact, medications alone cannot control diabetes for most people.